neontribe/my-best-life/content/services/game-of-two-halves-programme.md

   Green Pavilion, the Ferndale Community Sports Centre and the Tooting & Mitcham Community Sports Club."
 area:
-  - Herne Hill
+  - Brixton Tulse Hill
-  - Ferndale
+  - Clapham and Brixton Hill
 contactExplanation: "Get in touch with the St Matthew's Project via phone or email. "
 email: leedema@aol.com
 phone: 07944 101 134